raoulritter/clifford-group-equivariant-simplicial-transformers/blogpost.md

 1. Model with Node and Edge Information: This configuration maintains edge information structures and edge attributes from data.
 2. Model Skipping Edge Information: Here, the model deliberately excludes edge information from its computations.
 3. Model with Edges Initialized as Zero Vectors: In this setup, edges are initialized as zero vectors.
+COEN

 We describe our methodology in the following section.
 ### 4.1 Dataset generation